eProsima/Integration-Service-Deprecated/README.md

 <!-- ![eProsima](/home/luisgp/Documentos/doc-generada/eProsima.png) -->

 *eProsima Transformation and Routing Service* is a library that allows intercommunication between different services and protocols.
-Is an evolution of *eProsima Routing Service* making possible to communicate with no RTPS based protocols, like NGSIv2 from FIWARE-Orion contextBroker.

 ### Steps to allow other protocols